-Researchers are requesting industry to submit field pea samples infected with bacterial blight from all pea growing regions.
-This survey will help researchers understand the prevalence of the pathovars within the pathogen population.
+Following on from samples submitted in 2017, researchers are again this year requesting industry to submit green field pea samples infected with bacterial blight from all pea growing regions.
+These samples will help researchers understand the prevalence of the pathovars within the bacterial blight pathogen population.

 Bacterial blight disease in field pea is caused by the bacterial pathogen, Pseudomonas syringae.
-There are two pathovars, pv.syringae and pv.
-Pisi. with isolates of pathovar syringae and pisi Race 3 found in Australian cropping situations.
+This pathogen has two pathovars, pv.syringae and pv.
+Pisi. with the latter having multiple races.
 The national field pea breeding program actively breeds for resistance against these two pathovars.
-Agriculture Victoria has been collecting bacterial blight isolates since the early 1900s with the majority of the older samples consisting of the pisi races and dominated by Race 3.
-In the last 5 years however, samples collected from Victoria and SA have only identified the syringae pathovar.
+Agriculture Victoria has been collecting bacterial blight isolates since the early 1900s with most of the older samples consisting of the pisi races and dominated by Race 3.
+In the last 6 years however, samples collected from Victoria and SA have only identified the syringae pathovar.

-The 2017 season has seen a high incidence of bacterial blight outbreaks and presents an ideal opportunity to add to the current collection and confirm the dominance of pv. syringae.
+The 2018 season presents an ideal opportunity to add to the current collection and confirm the dominance of pv. syringae.
 Understanding the make-up of the pathogen population is important in providing direction to the breeding program to facilitate the development of resistant varieties in the future.

 Bacterial blight sampling

-Cut symptomatic areas of the pea plants and put in a plastic bag.
-Fill in the survey form and send the form and sample in express post in a cooler bag if possible to:
+Cut symptomatic areas of the pea plants and put fresh samples in a plastic bag.
+Fill in the survey form and contact Dr. Pragya Kant on (03) 4344 3111 for a reply paid or alternatively send the form and green sample by express post in a cooler bag to:

 Please label the package clearly with “Please store in the fridge”.

 All samples will be processed by isolating bacteria from the infected samples and a report will be provided to the submitter.
-Results of the survey will be published on ExtensionAUS with final results expected to be available by March 2018.
+Results of the survey will be published on GRDC Communities – Field Crop Diseases with final results expected to be available by March 2019.

-For further information on Bacterial blight symptoms and management read the ExtensionAUS article Bacterial blight in field peas.
+For further information on Bacterial blight symptoms and management read the GRDC Communities – Field Crop Diseases article Bacterial blight in field peas.